huangli712/iQIST/README.md

 ## Reference

-If you are using iQIST to do some studies and would like to publish your great works, it would be really appreciated if you can cite the following paper:
+If you are using the iQIST software package to do some studies and would like to publish your great works, it would be really appreciated if you can cite the following paper:

 ```sh
 iQIST: An open source continuous-time quantum Monte Carlo impurity solver toolkit